canonical/iot-field-example-snaps/README.md

 ## Overview

-This repository contains a collection of snaps created by the Devices Field team.
+This repository contains a collection of snaps (utilizing the base snap core24) created by the Devices Field team.
 They are not generally recommended for production but instead act as proof-of-concept examples for accomplishing particular tasks.